 While renovating a home can seem tiresome and time consuming, the loan process shouldn’t be!
 When you use Fannie Mae’s HomeStyle Renovation Loan, you are using a product that will be closed in three simple phases.

-• Borrower works with contractor and in most cases a HUD consultant to submit renovation plans to lender.
+• The borrower works with a contractor, and in most cases, a HUD consultant, to submit renovation plans to the lender.

-• Appraiser reviews plans and determines “as-compared” value.
+• The appraiser reviews the plan and determines an “as-compared” value.

 • Lender uses Maximum Mortgage Worksheet (form 1035) to determine mortgage amount.